NixOS/nix/doc/manual/source/release-notes/rl-2.28.md

     There is no more need to pass `-include` to force additional files to be included.

   - The public, installed configuration headers no longer contain implementation-specific details that are not relevant to the API.
-    The vast majority of definitions that were previously in there are now moved to new private, non-installed configuration headers.
+    The vast majority of definitions that were previously in there are now moved to new headers that are not installed, but used during Nix's own compilation only.
-    The renaming definitions now all start with `NIX_`.
+    The remaining macro definitions are renamed to have `NIX_` as a prefix.

   - The name of the Nix component the header comes from (e.g. `util`, `store`, `expr`, `flake`, etc.)